lit/lit/dev-docs/design/how-lit-html-works.md

 }
 ```

-Instead of redoing the work in the **Prepare** phase, the Lit `Template` is fetched from the cache using the template's `strings` Template String Array.
+Instead of redoing the work in the **Prepare** phase, the Lit `Template` is fetched from the cache using the template's `strings` Template Strings Array.

 > **Note**
-> The reference to the Template String Array is the cache key, not the value of the key.
+> The reference to the Template Strings Array is the cache key, not the value of the key.
 This is an O(1) lookup and not changed by the length of the static contents.

 The container's `ChildPart` stores the last committed value - which in this case is a `TemplateInstance` referencing the `Template` returned from the cache.
-This lets us skip the **Create** phase.
+Because we're rendering the same `Template` to this `ChildPart` the **Create** phase is skipped.

-All that is left is to update the parts with the new values.
+All that is left is to iterate over the previously created `Part`s and call `_$setValue` with the new values.
 For demonstrative purposes, inlined this looks like:

 ```js
 AttributePart._$setValue('odd');